martinsumner/riak_kv/docs/RiakTheoryGuide.md

 - Permissive about accepting updates, ensuring data is stored securely on behalf of the application, even when the current state of the data relative to the update cannot be guaranteed;
   - either because some state may be in geographically diverse location, and waiting for verification of the present state would cause an unacceptable increase in response time,
-  - or because failure of individual components has limited visibility of the current state.
+  - or because failure of individual components has limited the visibility of the current state.
 - Definitive that all changes will eventually be visible;
   - not just because data is replicated between nodes and between clusters,
   - but also because it is continuously reconciled, with background process that efficiently analyse the overall system for discrepancies and proactively heal those deltas without operator intervention,